lpinzari/sql-psql-udy/01_basic_sql/10_order_by.md

 You'll notice that this table `appears` to be sorted by `account_id`.
 It starts at 1001 and goes to 1011, 1021 ...
 However, the order of the rows in the table has no significance to SQL.

+### Using PostgreSQL ORDER BY clause to sort rows by one column

 Let's add an `ORDER BY` clause to **reorder** the results **based on the date the order was placed**, which you can see in the `occurred_at` column.

 ```console